Citi is an advertising partner.

 The Platinum Card® from American Express offers luxurious benefits to travelers looking to step up their level of travel.
 The card comes with a long list of extensive benefits including:

-- Credits for Uber and airline purchases, and enrolling in TSA PreCheck/Global Entry
+- Credits for airline purchases (enrollment required) and enrolling in TSA PreCheck/Global Entry

-- Airport lounge access including Priority Pass and Centurion Lounges
+- Airport lounge access including Priority Pass (enrollment required) and Centurion Lounges

 - Benefits at The Hotel Collection and Fine Hotels & Resorts programs